wttech/gradle-aem-plugin/README.md

 Error while executing script *cpu.sh
 ```

+##### Tailing to console

+To simply print logs to console use `-Pinstance.tail.follow` commandline option.
+By default logs of instance named "local-author" will be printed.
+However, you can point list of instances by name, and all logs fetched for them will be printed in one console:

+`./gradlew instanceTail -Pinstance.tail.follow=local-publish,int-publish,prod-publish`

 ##### Tailing multiple instances

 Common use case could be to tail many remote AEM instances at once that comes from multiple environments.